Medication Search - Xeomin

 Children: The safety and effectiveness of using this medication have not been established for children under 18 years of age.

-What other drugs could interact with the Xeomin medication?
+What other drugs could interact with Xeomin?

 There may be an interaction between botulinum toxin type A and any of the following: